pleabargain/EnglishHelpsYourCareer/grammar_elements_verbs.md

 # exclude excluded (id) (reg)
 - We chose to exclude this feature from this release.
-- I had excluded you from the last email because ease I didn't think it applied to you.  (past perfect simple)
+- I had excluded you from the last email because I didn't think it applied to you.

 # expand expanded (id) (reg)
 - We have expanded our operations.